-Anecdotal evidence from customers, gathered informally by staff as a by-product of their customer engagement, is that there is an appreciable gap between the service that is delivered and the expected service.
-ABC's view is that this is harming business performance with an increasing number of customers referring to service when moving their business to other insurance brokers.
+Anecdotal evidence from customers, gathered informally by staff as a by-product of their customer engagement, is that there is an appreciable gap between what is delivered and what they expect.
+Increasingly the view is that this is harming business performance with some customers referring to it when moving their business to other insurance brokers.